jasperholl/face-blur/README.md

 # Face Blur Tool

 This tool automatically detects and blurs faces in images using a YOLOv8 face detection model.
+It works best for faces in the background from different angles (front, side).
+The tool doesn't work on portrait / foreground faces.

 ## Features